 (tools, sharpening, books, video tutorials and events)

-Because of Covid-19 we know that lots of people are stuck indoors wanting to start working in wood.
-Whittling and spoon carving are an excellent theraputic, productive, useful and creative activities and we hope it will bring all those benefits to those who take it up.
+Whittling and spoon carving are excellent theraputic, productive, useful and creative activities and we hope the craft will bring all those benefits to those who take it up.
 However it’s even more important to stay safe when learning at home with no teacher to keep an eye on you, so we’ve written some brief tips for carving at home.

 We use green wood (it’s in the name), this is unseasoned wood straight from the log, because it’s still full of water it’s softer and easier to carve.
 Any wood is worth a try.
 At London Green Wood we use mainly native hardwoods, our favourites are silver birch and sycamore.